charlietodd11/datafun-05-sql/README.md

 ## Create db_operations_charlietodd.py which creates tables and inserts records from the sql folder.
 I also created it to create a log.txt file.
 A few bugs were worked out and now the .py file creates tables and populates data into them from csv files

+## I created a variety of sql files that interact with db_operations_charlietodd.py file to do a variety of operations within my database.

 ## Specification
 '''
 This project was built to the following specification: